doytsujin/interviews-1/README.md

 4. football - In football you can score a touchdown to get 7 points, a field goal to get 3 points, or a safety to get 2 points.
 Given a final score, compute all the different ways it could be achieved.
 Assume the order of the scores doesn't matter (so a touchdown and a safety is the same as a safety and a touchdown).

 5. correspondence - You are given a mapping of letters to numbers `a -> 1 b -> 2 c -> 3 ... z -> 26` Given a number, count the number of ways that it can be interpreted as a string of characters by reversing this correspondence.
-(FB)
    `For example:`
    `123 -> 1 + 23 = a + (some letter)`
    `123 -> 12 + 3 = (some letter) + c`